BEAST-Fitting/beast/docs/beast_priors.rst

 Functional form from Salpeter (1955, ApJ, 121, 161).

-No slope value gives the default listed 2nd example.
+No slope value gives the default listed in 2nd example.

 .. code-block:: python

-  mass_prior_model = {"name": "salpeter",
+  mass_prior_model = {"name": "salpeter"}
-                      "slope": 2.35}

-Whit an explict value for the slope.
+With an explicit value for the slope.

 .. code-block:: python